seycileli/CrudWebApp-Template/README.md

 This is a basic Full-Stack CRUD Web App

-With Maven enabled and Spring MVC
+With Maven enabled and using Spring MVC